hvph-uyen/data-mini-projects/README.md

-# data-analysis-mini-projects
+# data-mini-projects
-This is my data analysis practice repo
+This is my data practice repo

 This repo consists of
 - Project 3: Explore school test scores